PacktPublishing/Asynchronous-Programming-in-C-/README.md

 Asynchronous Programming with C++, Published by Packt

-Authors: Javier Reguera-Salgado and Juan Rufes de Vicente
+Authors: Javier Reguera-Salgado and Juan Antonio Rufes